MarcusWentz/react-vite-ethers-template/README.md

 🔴 Warning 🔴

-In package.json the build command was modified from
+In package.json the build command was modified from:

 ```json
 "build": "tsc -b && vite build",